 Well, movies are a medium for entertainment today.
 However, in addition to that, it also displays the reality of life through fictional stories inspired by the characters or lives observed by filmmakers.

-Being said that, you can also come across a few films every year based on real life events.
+Being said that, you can also come across a few films every year based on real-life events.
 The only flaw with making such films based on reality is simply the fact that such films create controversies as the real-life events on which the film is based wouldn’t be any normal day-to-day issue but an event that may be linked to a huge scandal, mystery, terrorist attack, etc.

-Best Bollywood Movies about Real Life Events
+Best Bollywood Movies about True Stories and Real Life Events

 It could be because the verdict was still pending or it may be the fear of the Underworld.
 Yet, in the year 2004, Anurag Kashyap and his team decided to make a film based on the book, The True Story of the Bombay Bomb Blasts written by Hussain Zaidi.
 Still, the film was shelved and stopped from release for 3 years by Censor Board as the verdict of the serial bomb blasts was still pending in Supreme Court.

 Yes, Madras Cafe is a film directed by Shoojit Sircar that talks about the Indian intervention in the Sri Lankan civil war during the late 80’s and early 90’s.
 Starring John Abraham as an Indian Army officer Major Vikram Singh, the story of the film is narrated through his experiences and observations.
 As expected, Madras Cafe also faced a lot of criticism at the time of its release.

 Although the names of the characters are different, you can link them with the real characters easily as the Aarushi murder case was one of the highly publicized cases in the Indian history.
 Although the film was based on this high-profile murder case, the story of the film is not entirely same as the whole case.

 No one Killed Jessica

 This 2011 biographical thriller film, No One Killed Jessica starring Vidya Balan as Sabrina Lal and Rani Mukerji as Meera Gaity, narrated the story of the whole case for the audience to give a clearer picture.
 Although the verdict was out and the culprit was found guilty, this film directed by Rajkumar Gupta forced us to question our judicial system.

 Also Read: Movies Based on Murder Mysteries

 Shootout at Lokhandwala

 During the 90’s, Underworld mafia is quite active in India, especially in Mumbai, the headquarters of the Underworld mafia led by different gangsters.
 One such mafia gangster was Maya Dolas.
 He was shot dead by the Mumbai Police force led by Aftab Ahmed Khan during the famous 1991 Lokhandwala Complex shootout, a real-life gun battle between gangsters and Mumbai Police.

 The film tries to narrate the story from the perspective of Irrfan Khan’s character, Ashwin Kumar, which was based on real-life CBI Investigator Arun Kumar, IPS, the lead investigator of Aarushi Murder Case.
 Instead of the giving away the verdict, the film displays all the possible events and lets the audience decide for themselves.

 Rakht Charitra Series

 The film tells us about the political gundaraj that still prevails in some parts of Andhra Pradesh.
 The film stars many versatile actors alongside Vivek Oberoi.
 Some of the notable actors in the film are Tamil Superstar Suriya, Shatrughan Sinha, Sudeep, Kota Srinivas Rao, Zarina Wahab, Radhika Apte and many others.

 The Attack of 26/11

 Now, if the 93’ Bombay serial bomb blast is the darkest chapter in Indian history post independence, then the 2008 Mumbai attacks was surely the most ruthless terrorist attacks in India.
-Nobody can forget the black day in the life of Mumbikers on that unfortunate day when some morons entered into the city and started open fire killing many innocent lives.
+Nobody can forget the black day in the life of Mumbaikars on that unfortunate day when some morons entered into the city and started open fire killing many innocent lives.

 Border is an Indian war film based on the Indo-Pakistani War of 1971.
 Directed by J.P.
 Dutta, the film is said to be one of those films that triggered the patriotic side of every Indian.
 With a multi-star cast of Sunny Deol, Sunil Shetty, Jackie Shroff, Akshay Khanna, Pooja Bhatt, Tabu, Rakhee and many others, the film was a great tribute to the war heroes of 1971 Indo-Pakistani war.
 Although a full-on action film, the film also had some great songs penned by the great Javed Akhtar and composed by Anu Malik.
 Border is one of the Best films on Indian Army and their Life at the Border.